BlueWizardHat/demo-kotlin-maven/README.md

 ./runLocal.sh -s account qbuild restart -a logs
 ```

-To quickbuild the account-service and book-service, restart their ntainers and follow the logs of those two services:
+To quickbuild the account-service and book-service, restart their containers and follow the logs of those two services:
 ```bash
 ./runLocal.sh -s account -s book qbuild restart logs
 ```